Richard Avedon: Portraits of Power

 Certainly.
 In the Atrium photo previously shown, the visitor surely reads meaning into director John Ford looking over his shoulder at actors turned politicians, Arnold Schwarzenegger and Ronald Reagan—a ploy we use elsewhere with Ford.

 As a retrospective of a career, by design, the collection of Avedon photos is loosely organized by time, pending physical constraints: scale of art on loan and size and orientation of the gallery’s walls.
-The organization at a high level provides context to the works of art—the American political landscape.
+At a high level, the organization of portraits provides context to the works of art—the American political landscape.
 The exact placement of art within the room favours creating connections and prompting dialogue between works of art—a narrative.

-Image pairings—two images placed aside each other—are linked through proximity, gaze, history, gender, class, race, and many other attributes.
-There are other ways images tell stories: portraits on one wall facing another; two images in a corner, and the gaze they may or may not share between each other.
-Working with the curator, all these are for the exhibition designer to consider.
+Image pairings—two images placed aside from each other—are linked through proximity, gaze, history, gender, class, race, and many other attributes.
+There are other ways images tell stories: portraits on one wall facing another, two images in a corner, and the gaze they may or may not share with each other.
+Working with the curator, the exhibition designer must consider all these.

-Upon entering the second gallery, hung on a standalone wall at the end of the space we confront the viewer with an oversized image of William Casby—the last living American slave.
+Upon entering the exhibit’s second gallery, hung on a standalone wall at the end of the space, we confront the viewer with an oversized image of William Casby—the last living American slave.
 The visitor must then consider questions of power, identity, and race.

 Employed in a few instances in this exhibition, we place a wall just beyond a doorway, typically to shield the view to the next space; all vantage points, however, must be considered.
 From one gallery to another (above), John Ford hawkishly gaz…